Famine in Africa: The Failure of the World System

 This makes hunger - and even famine - nearly constant threats in the region as farmers depend on regular rainfall for their agriculture.

-The need for a tailored plan to develop agriculture
+The need for a custom agricultural plan

 The absence of safety nets - these countries are often too poor to afford any, or too mingled in ethnic tensions to offer such services - increases dependence on foreign aid crisis after crisis.
 The best type of aid to offer is one that will provide assistance for Africans to engage in agriculture and sustainable development strategies.
 Thus aid should always be part of a wider poverty reduction plan as it’s the only way to prevent these food crises and famines from happening over and over again.